 Unlike co-operative apartment corporations, condominiums cannot have mortgages on their buildings.
 The M Condominium found a different method to raise the funds for the capital repair work.
 The M Condominium entered into negotiations with a major lending institution to borrow against the income stream of the common charges paid by the unit owners.

 To navigate through the legal aspects of this novel method of financing, the M Condominium hired Himmelstein, McConnell, Gribben, Donoghue & Joseph.
 Since this is a novel method, few law firms have had experience with the legal documents involved.
-But Kevin R. McConnell, Himmelstein, McConnell, Gribben, Donoghue & Joseph’s real estate transactional partner, carefully reviewed the legal documents, negotiated their terms with the lending bank’s attorneys and fully explained the legal implications of the documents to the Condominium’s president.
+But Himmelstein, McConnell, Gribben, Donoghue & Joseph’s real estate transactional partner, carefully reviewed the legal documents, negotiated their terms with the lending bank’s attorneys and fully explained the legal implications of the documents to the Condominium’s president.

 Essentially, the M Condominium would have available to it $350,000 for the capital repairs.
 The work could be done and funded on the Condominium’s own schedule.
 Interest would accrue only as the funds were used and not on the full amount.
 Payments on the loan would come from the common charges paid by the unit owners.
-Kevin’s job as the Condominium’s attorney was to make sure the legal documents entered into: Promissory Note, Loan and Security Agreement, Legal Opinion of Borrowers Counsel and Condominium’s Resolution to Borrow would accomplish this financing method with the necessary protections for the Condominium and the unit owners.
+Our attorney’s job as the Condominium’s attorney was to make sure the legal documents entered into: Promissory Note, Loan and Security Agreement, Legal Opinion of Borrowers Counsel and Condominium’s Resolution to Borrow would accomplish this financing method with the necessary protections for the Condominium and the unit owners.